 An assumption of zero or low transactions costs is also inconsistent with modern products liability law.
 If consumers are sophisticated enough to figure out the applicable law and its implications, they could also analyze warranties.
 But if they could do that, there is little need for product liability, as manufacturers would have incentives to mimic efficient product liability law through voluntary product warranties.
 More recent game theoretic models of product liability show that mandatory products liability may be efficient, but only when transactions costs are high.
 Transactions costs are likely to be high for several reasons.
-Understanding warranties takes time and legal expertise, so it is seldom worthwhile for consumers to read voluntary warranties, and manufacturers have little incentive to offer efficient warranties or to produce safe products.59 Choi and Spier argue that, if there were no mandatory products liability, adverse selection problems are likely to undermine the market for voluntary warranties.60 Consumers who are more likely to be careless (and thus more likely to be involved in product-related accidents) are more likely to value generous warranties.
+Understanding warranties takes time and legal expertise, so it is seldom worthwhile for consumers to read voluntary warranties, so manufacturers have little incentive to offer efficient warranties or to produce safe products.50 Choi and Spier argue that, if there were no mandatory products liability, adverse selection problems are likely to undermine the market for voluntary warranties.51 Consumers who are more likely to be careless (and thus more likely to be involved in product-related accidents) are more likely to value generous warranties.
 As a result, a manufacturer that offered a generous warranty is likely to attract a disproportionate share of careless consumers, thus making the generous warranty very expensive and driving more careful consumers to manufacturers offering less generous terms.
 In equilibrium, manufacturers are likely to offer warranties with inefficiently stingy terms.
 The stingy warranty terms will give manufacturers insufficient incentives to design and manufacture safe products, so the adverse selection problem is likely to lead to unsafe products.
 Mandatory product liability cures the adverse selection problem and restores the incentive to produce safe products.
-Wickelgren argues that commitment problems will undermine the market for voluntary warranties.61 Since safety investments are made well before the consumer purchases the product, they are unaffected by a consumer's choice to waive product liability (if such waivers were legally enforceable).
+Wickelgren argues that commitment problems will undermine the market for voluntary warranties.
+52 Since safety investments are made well before the consumer purchases the product, they are unaffected by a consumer's choice to waive product liability (if such waivers were legally enforceable).
 Therefore, if manufacturers offered consumers a sufficiently large price reduction to sign such waivers, consumers would rationally agree to them.
-Nevertheless, if manufacturers anticipate that consumers will waive product liability, then their incentive to create safe products will be undermined.
+Nevertheless. manufacturers anticipate that consumers will waive product liability, then their incentive to create safe products will be undermined.
 Like Choi and Spier, Wickelgren therefore concludes that mandatory, nonwaivable, product liability may be efficient.

 Despite their differences, the Choi and Spier, and Wickelgren papers concur in concluding that high transactions costs are the best justification for mandatory product liability.
 In addition, they all suggest that, even if each state made product liability law mandatory, manufacturers would have an incentive to structure their activities to select states which would provide lenient (pro-manufacturer) product liability laws and procedures.
-This is
+This is clearest for Choi and Spier.
+For Wickelgren, the analysis is more complex.
+If manufacturers could not ask consumers to waive product liability, they would have an incentive to ask consumers to agree to choice of law and choice of forum clauses which would select the most promanufacturer law.
+This would have a similar effect, assuming that such clauses were enforceable.